Framlingham railway station

-Framlingham railway station was located in Framlingham, Suffolk, UK and was the terminus station on the Framlingham Branch.
+Framlingham railway station was located in Framlingham, Suffolk, England and was the terminus station on the Framlingham Branch.

 It opened on 1 June 1859 and closed to passengers in 1952, and to freight in 1965.
 The first company to operate trains to the station was the Eastern Counties Railway, which had taken over from the East Suffolk Railway Company that built the branch line.